 About Pehuén Forest

-Dedicated to the conservation of temperate rainforests of Chile and conceived as an experimental outdoor laboratory for multidisciplinary research, where we explore nature stewardship strategies and human-nature relations.
-Over the past fourteen years working in this privately protected area, we have developed projects and fostered initiatives to contribute with ways to help understand, care for and protect the natural and cultural heritage of Chile.
+Bosque Pehuén is a space that congregates scientific and artistic research, as well the creation and integration of different knowledges about nature, to protect and share teachings about the ecosystems and biocultural heritage of the Andean Araucanía.
+Over the past seventeen years working in this privately protected area, we have developed projects and fostered initiatives to contribute with ways to help understand, care for and protect the natural and cultural heritage of Chile.

 Located in the Andean Araucania, this privately protected area (PPA)* managed by Fundación Mar Adentro was formed in 2006 with the aim of protecting ecosystems that have a high territorial anthropic pressure, vulnerable and susceptible to the environmental forces of climate change and with a high ecosystem value such as araucaria forests.
 In this way, we carry out a territorial management plan and interdisciplinary research program to promote a watershed conservation approach.